igordejanovic/rustemo/README.md

 ## Goals

+- Both LR and GLR parsing with the same grammar.
+E.g. start with GLR for easier development and refactor to LR for performance.
 - Excellent usability and error reporting.
 Rustemo should be easy to use.
 Each error should be caught and explained with sufficient details.
 The docs should always be up-to-date and all docs examples should be tested by CI.